 Franco-Australian Exchange sponsored by Servier

-In 2017, Servier has once again kindly supported this great initiative, whereby Australian members are able to receive a grant to travel to France to visit an institution there and work with the chief collaborator, learning from experts overseas, enhancing knowledge and sharing ideas.
+In 2018, Servier once again kindly supported this great initiative, whereby Australian members are able to receive a grant to travel to France to visit an institution there and work with the chief collaborator, learning from experts overseas, enhancing knowledge and sharing ideas.
 The grant of up to $7,500 may be used to cover travel, accommodation and expenses, and a report is to be prepared upon completion of the exchange.
-See below for the 2014 and 2016 winner’s report.
+See below for the 2014, 2016 and 2018 winner’s report.